Tim Hanshaw

-Tim Hanshaw (born April 27, 1970) is an American former professional football guard who played for the San Francisco 49ers of the National Football League (NFL).
-He was signed by the 49ers as a fourth round pick in the 1995 NFL draft.
+Tim Hanshaw (born April 27, 1970) is an American former professional football player who was a guard for the San Francisco 49ers of the National Football League (NFL).
+He played college football for the BYU Cougars and was signed by the 49ers as a fourth round pick in the 1995 NFL draft.

 Early life

 Hanshaw was born in 1970 to Robert and Rosette Hanshaw in Spokane, Washington.
 He played high school football, basketball, and track for West Valley High School (Spokane, Washington).

 College career

 Hanshaw graduated Brigham Young University with a degree in History He played for BYU football in the 1988, and 1991-1994 seasons.
 In 1988 Hanshaw played on the Junior Varsity team before he served as a missionary for the Church of Jesus Christ of Latter-day Saints in Stockholm, Sweden from 1989-1990 where towards the end of his missionary service he was almost killed in his living quarters.
 He was Redshirted in the 1991 season and then medically redshirted later in the 1991 season.
 He first started for the 1992 BYU Cougars football team as an offensive guard after another player's mid-season injury.